Equinamity-A Revolution in Horse and Rider Training

 shoeing-side clip pressure on hoof quarter

-Side clip soreness on front hoof
+How is side clip soreness on front hoof shown?

 An example of soreness caused by a clip pinching the front hoof’s quarter is shown next.
 This compares a sound vs an unsound horse.
 Both horses are performing a half-pass to the right.
+As is to be expected with a lame horse, the horse limped every time it leaned sideways; since at this moment the horse was putting pressure on the sore part of its hoof which caused it to rdeuce the amount of lateral reach.

 Sound vs unsound horse